shakalaca/MagiskOfflineInstaller/README.md

 How to
 ------
 1. Grab specific version of Magisk archive, rename to `magisk.zip` and put in this directory
-2. Connect your device with USB cabel and execute `install.bat` or `install.sh`
+2. Connect your device with USB cable
 3. Open MagiskManager on your device
    - go settings and change `Update Channel` to custom
    - set Custom Channel to `http://127.0.0.1:8080/`
+   - BEFORE GOING BACK TO MAIN SCREEN, execute `install.bat` or `install.sh` on your computer, wait until you see `[*] Set custom channel to : http://127.0.0.1:8080/`
    - back to main screen and you should notice latest version of Magisk becomes 99999
 4. Click Update and patch boot.img or install magisk
 5. When finished